 Your Soul Has its Own Signature

 You’re here to manifest your unique spiritual signature, whatever that is, whatever it looks like.
 To believe that you first have to be great or “live your greatness” before you can express your uniqueness can be confusing and misleading – not to mention – can ultimately stop you dead in your tracks.
-Forget about being “great;” focus on getting in touch with your unique spiritual signature, and then on expressing it.
+Forget about being “great;” focus instead on getting in touch with your unique spiritual signature, and then on expressing that.
 When you are expressing your unique piece of the Tao, your life will be a beautiful reflection of who you are, and you will be living who you came here to be, and doing what you came here to do, and the “size” of that expression will be in sync with your soul’s intentions.
 That size could well change over time, but to attempt to create a size based on pressure from gurus who tell you that you are living your life too small, that living your soul purpose is directly tied to your income, and that the size of your income is a direct reflection of whether or not you’re living your purpose, is to completely ignore your own soul and to buy into a false understanding of what it means to live your greatness.

 Assigning Value to a Soul

 The notion that the size of your income is a direct reflection of being true to your soul intentions is based on assigning a VALUE to SOUL.
 Let’s go ahead and do that.
 What is the dollar amount your soul is worth when it is fully expressing?
-Is it $50 an hour? $150 an hour?
+Is it $50 an hour? $450 an hour?
 Is it 400K a year?
-2 million?
+5 million?
 Since we are pieces of God’s own Soul, perhaps it would help to consider the value of God’s handiwork.
 What is God’s value?
 How much is s/he worth?
 If God were to demand an annual salary for maintaining and sustaining the Universe, what would that come to?
 What amount should be awarded to God for having created the Universe?
-And since God has been working for an eternity, what is s/he retroactively owed, including interest and those well-earned bonuses?
+And since God has been working for an eternity, what is s/he retroactively owed, including interest and those well-deserved bonuses?

 Maybe your soul purpose is to make money, or maybe your soul purpose will have the outcome of making money, but don’t assume that making a buck is the soul’s primary purpose for being in a physical vehicle.
 What is most important is that you create a life that satisfies your soul and provides you with a sense of genuine accomplishment and makes you happy.
 That life may be quiet and obscure or in front of thousands, or even, millions.
 The goal is to allow your soul to step forth and express its uniqueness.
-That uniqueness includes the style, manner and size with which it expresses.
+That uniqueness includes the style, manner, and size with which it expresses.
 Soul intentions are not tied to the material world, though they will inevitably express inside of it.
 The soul is not about hierarchy or ego, or competition.
 The soul is about sharing, about giving and receiving.
-It is about coming from love and being fully present.
+It is about coming from love and being fully present in love.